Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States

-\textbf{Adaptation with slow-paced learner.} After the first stage, text embeddings for each identity can be obtained using the learned structured semantic prompts and the frozen text encoder.
+After the first stage, text embeddings for each identity can be obtained using the learned structured semantic prompts and the frozen text encoder.
 Formally,

-As discussed above, instead of freezing text embeddings $T^{(t)}$, we propose to fine-tune them with a slow-paced learner.
+where $\mathcal{T}$ denotes the text encoder.
+As discussed above, instead of freezing text embeddings $\mathbf{T}^{(t)}$, we propose to fine-tune them with a slow-paced learner.
 It shows two benefits.
 First, we can continuously update text embeddings to make them more suitable for the current ReID task.
 Meanwhile, the slow-paced learner can prevent the learning of text embeddings from overfitting to the current task, resulting in forgetting previous knowledge.
-Note that when updating text embeddings, the text encoder $\mathcal{T}$ is kept frozen to reserve the learned text semantic knowledge and the structured semantic prompts are tuned for knowledge adaptation.
+When updating text embeddings, the text encoder $\mathcal{T}$ is kept frozen and the structured semantic prompts are tuned for knowledge adaptation.